School for Conversion

 Jennifer Jones – Girl’s Coach, The WAY

 Jennifer T. Jones was raised in Durham, NC.
-She has worked with Urban Hope since 2008.
-Her passion is to empower, encourage, and support the young women of Walltown.
+She is a co-director of Urban Hope with a passion to empower, encourage, and support the young women of Walltown.

 Church Beyond the Walls

-Scott Adams – Community Coordinator, Church Beyond the Walls
+Will Elmore – Program Manager, Church Beyond the Walls

-William has been working as a teacher with School for Conversion for over a year, beginning in 2015 when he was incarcerated at Orange Correctional Center in Hillsborough, NC.
-Now released, William has joined us as SFC’s first Abraham Galloway Fellow, working to build a network of formerly incarcerated people and their families to be partners in Church Beyond the Walls
+William has been working as a teacher with School for Conversion since 2015, beginning when he was incarcerated at Orange Correctional Center in Hillsborough, NC.
+Since his release William joined SFC as an Abraham Galloway Fellow before transitioning into leadership of Church Beyond the Walls.

 Ann Atwater – Freedom Teacher

 A veteran of the Civil Rights Movement in Durham, North Carolina, Ann G. Atwater is best known for her work with former Klansman C.P.
 Ellis to integrate Durham's public schools peacefully.
-Her work has been celebrated in the book, The Best of Enemies, and in a play and soon-to-be released Hollywood movie by the same name.
-Ann left this world in June 2016 but remains an inspiration to our work.
-We remember her legacy here: http://www.schoolforconversion.org/in-memory-of-ann-atwater/
+Her life has been celebrated in the book, The Best of Enemies, and in a play and soon-to-be released Hollywood movie by the same name.
+Ann joined the ancestors in June 2016 but remains an inspiration to our work.

 Bob Zellner – Freedom Teacher